goetzpf/git-gq/doc/index.rst

 Patch queues can replace the 'git pull, git rebase' workflow.
 Instead you put your local commits aside, run 'git pull' and re-apply them.

-You do not resolve all merge conflicts in one commit, instead you resolve conflicts separately for each patch, usually this is easier than the standard approach.
+You do not resolve all merge conflicts at once in one merge commit, instead you resolve conflicts separately for each patch.
+This is usually much easier.

 :Author:
     Goetz Pfeiffer <goetzpf@googlemail.com>